-At the industry macro level, despite concerns in the markets about the impacts of Brexit, the new U.S. administration's views on trade policies, geopolitical issues, electric and autonomous vehicles and other matters, the Company believes that the automotive industry remains healthy generating fairly strong sales and production volumes overall (albeit with some inventory adjustments from some customers and general seasonality), especially in North America.
+At the industry macro level, despite concerns in the markets about the impacts of Brexit, the U.S. administration's views on trade policies, geopolitical issues, electric and autonomous vehicles and other matters, the Company believes that the automotive industry remains healthy in North America, Europe and China, with a potential improvement in Brazil, generating fairly strong sales and production volumes overall (albeit with some inventory adjustments from some customers and general seasonality).

 Automotive production levels have a significant impact on the Company's results.
-In 2016, light vehicle production volumes for North America were 17.85 million, which was relatively flat year-over-year, but a record year nonetheless.
+In 2017, light vehicle production volumes for North America were approximately 17.3 million, which was relatively flat year-over-year, compared to 2016.
 Automotive production levels in North America are generally expected to remain relatively stable for the next few years, although there is no assurance that production levels will be maintained in any year.
 Globally, automotive production is forecasted to be at over 105 million by the year 2022 which shows worldwide growth.
 Growth has slowed somewhat in China in the recent past, however automotive production is forecasted to continue to grow.
 The European Union is also forecasted to grow vehicle production, to a modest extent, by 2022.